Home Insurance Settlements: How Claims Are Paid Out

 Local labor & material costs Adjusters use regional pricing databases

-Understanding your dwelling coverage limits before a claim is one of the best ways to avoid being underinsured when disaster strikes.
+With replacement costs for property and casualty losses up an average of 45% from 2020 to 2023, reviewing your dwelling coverage limits annually has never been more important.
 If you're unsure how your coverage compares to your home's actual rebuild cost, read our guide on rebuild cost vs. home value.

 The 80% Underinsurance Trap

-If your dwelling coverage is less than 80% of your home's actual rebuild cost, your insurer may only pay a proportional share of your claim — even for partial losses.
-Review your coverage limits annually, especially as construction costs rise.
+If your dwelling coverage is less than 80% of your home's actual rebuild cost, your insurer may only pay a proportional share of your claim, even for partial losses.
+With construction costs still climbing in 2026, review your coverage limits annually.

 Smart Savings Made Simple!